-If you don't have the money to buy a blog or pay a service like Niche website Builders to build your blog, you can do it on your own.
-As I mentioned, it will take a lot of hard work in the beginning and the learning curve will be steep, but once it's up and running, it can provide a steady stream of passive income for you.
+If you don’t have the money to buy a blog or pay a service like Make Lemonade to build your blog, you can do it on your own.
+As I mentioned, it will take a lot of hard work in the beginning and the learning curve will be steep, but once it’s up and running, it can provide a steady stream of passive income for you.

 To learn how to create a blog from scratch, checkout my step by step guide here.
 It’s specifically intended for beginners, covers all of the key areas you need to know about, and provides my best tips on how to succeed in each of them.

 If you prefer to buy an existing blog that is already making money, you can check out Empire Flipper’s online marketplace.
 They are an industry leading platform for buying and selling blogs.
 I am on the hunt for good blogs to buy myself and use their service.

 I like them because they are a premium service that really vets their listings and their service is free.
 That means they aren’t plagued by many of the scammy offerings that permeate some other platforms.